-No stranger to creating a compelling story world, Acker was still an MFA student in UCLA’s Animation and Directing program when his short thesis film “9” caught fire on the festival circuit and went on to to be nominated for an Academy Award in 2005.
-The acclaimed short, which tells the story of an animated rag doll rallying against monsters in a post-apocalyptic world, spurred a feature film produced by Tim Burton and Focus Features, which Acker directed.
+No stranger to creating a compelling story world, Acker was still an MFA student in UCLA’s Animation and Directing program when his short thesis film “9” caught fire on the festival circuit and went on to be nominated for an Academy Award in 2005.
+The acclaimed short, which tells the story of an animated rag doll rallying against monsters in a post-apocalyptic world, spurred a feature film produced by Tim Burton and Focus Features with Acker at the helm as director.

-Acker says the experience is one his proudest professional moments, but that landing a teaching role in LMU’s top-ranked School of Film & Television isn’t far off.
+He says the experience is one of his proudest professional moments, but that landing a teaching role in the LMU School of Film & Television’s nationally-ranked Animation program isn’t far off.

-As for Acker’s advice for incoming animation students?
+As for his advice for incoming LMU animation students?